lino-framework/book/docs/dev/intro.rst

-A Table describes a set of tabular data independently of *user interface* and *medium* (paper, screen, interactive or not), but with all the meta-data information necessary for any user interface to produce a satisfying result on any medium.
+A Table describes a set of tabular data independently of *user interface* and *medium* (paper, screen, interactive or not), but with all the meta-data information necessary for any front end to produce a satisfying result on any medium.
 This is the theory.

 Your tables are subclasses of :class:`dd.Table`, and they must be